xmichaelx/computational_intelligence_project-neural_net/README.md

 Description
 -----------
 Project developed during Computational Intelligence Project Course.
-Project aims for creating a classifier, which in turn will be used as a part of AGE framework (http://age.iisg.agh.edu.pl).
+Project aims for creating a classifier, which in turn will be used as a part of AGE framework (http://age.iisg.agh.edu.pl) and evaluated on a selected data set.

 Project members
 ---------------